torrix-sys/torrix-sys/README.md

 Torrix is a conceptual/experimental package manager, or a system distibution with it.

-Torrix uses a decentralized distribution model, which does not use a centralizezd server unlike other operating systems.
+Torrix uses a decentralized distribution model, which does not use a centralized server unlike other operating systems.

 For example, if you try `torrix install some_package`, the Torrix system tries to find a package from relays that you registered.